Skip to content

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)

-As a coastal country, Mauritania is home to many beautiful beaches; one of the most famous ones is that of the capital city known as Plage de Nouakchott.
-It might be far from the city centre, but it is definitely worth visiting.
+As a coastal country, Mauritania is home to many beautiful beaches; one of the most famous ones is in the capital city, known as Plage de Nouakchott.
+It might be far from the city centre but worth visiting.

-The Plage de Nouakchott is a perfect spot for a relaxing vacation and leisure.
-There, one can enjoy swimming, walking or cycling on the beach during the day and stargazing at night.
+The Plage de Nouakchott is a perfect relaxing vacation and leisure spot.
+During the day, one can enjoy swimming, walking, or cycling on the beach, and at night, one can stargaze.

 6. Marche Capitale

-In other words, this is the grand market of Nouakchott.
+In other words, this is Nouakchott’s grand market.

 The Marche Capitale is located in the heart of the city.
-It contains different sections, with each selling different kinds of products, ranging from electronics, home tools and appliances, and food in terms of vegetables, fruit, bread, spices, fish, meat, and poultry, to accessories, shoes, traditional clothing, souvenirs, and many other different things.
+It contains different sections, each selling different kinds of products, ranging from electronics, home tools and appliances, and food, including vegetables, fruit, bread, spices, fish, meat, and poultry, to accessories, shoes, traditional clothing, souvenirs, and many other things.

-This market is open and busy, 24/7.
-Although it might get a bit chaotic there, the Marche Capitale makes a fantastic place to learn more about Mauritanians and their culture and see the country from different perspectives.
-It is vivid, vibrant and definitely worth visiting.
+This market is open and busy 24/7.
+Although it might get a bit chaotic there, the Marche Capitale is a fantastic place to learn more about Mauritanians and their culture and see the country from different perspectives.
+It is vivid and vibrant and definitely worth visiting.

-Although it has lived in the shadows for so long, Mauritania is yet a wonderful country rich in culture, heritage, and history, and with the opening of the new gas reserve, it is expected to change skin entirely in just a matter of decades.
+Although it has lived in the shadows for so long, Mauritania is still a wonderful country rich in culture, heritage, and history.
+With the opening of the new gas reserve, it is expected to change skin entirely in just a matter of decades.
 It is an ideal spot to enjoy an excellent and affordable vacation and wander between the different attractions, from historic mosques and museums to beaches and national parks.

 Leave a comment